 OPAL is a tool for quantifying the impacts of development and the value of potential protection or restoration activities to biodiversity and ecosystem services.
 OPAL helps identify mitigation options that can restore ecosystem service benefits back to the same people affected by a development project and tracks the amount of mitigation needed to meet biodiversity and ecosystem service mitigation targets.
 OPAL combines widely available ecological and social data along with the Natural Capital Project’s spatially explicit InVEST ecosystem service models to recommend offset parcels based on flexible, user-defined criteria.

 OPAL is a generalized version of the MAFE-T tool that we built specifically to inform permitting and mitigation decisions in Colombia.
-You can download the MAFE-T tool, the user’s guide, and the MAFE-T sample project footprints.
+You can download the MAFE-T tool, the user’s guide, and the related inputs: sample input data, carbon static data, sediment static data, nutrient static data, and nutrient static percent-to-stream data.

 PyGeoProcessing is a programmable, open source, and free GIS processing library.
 We built it to support our InVEST ecosystem service software, but it can be used for applications unrelated to ecosystem services.
 This is a tool for developers, built with their needs and data in mind.

 We are constantly experimenting with new tools and new ways to make ecosystem service science accessible.
-In addition to our InVEST Helper Tools, we have some “experimental tools” which are independent from the InVEST suite.
+In addition to our InVEST Helper Tools, we have some “experimental tools”, such as MESH, which are independent from the InVEST suite.
 Please be sure to check out the experimental tools thread on our Forums to learn more.

 We strive to make our tools user-friendly, but there is a lot to learn, not only about how to use the tools, but also about how to use an ecosystem services approach in the real world.
 We have developed a range of offerings to help you get started and hone your skills.